 Program on Global Health & Human Rights professors Sofia Gruskin and Laura Ferguson contributed to the 2013 World Health Organization report “Women’s and Children’s Health: Evidence of Impact of Human Rights.”

-The USC Institute for Global Health is working with American Cancer Society to study corporate health and wellness programming internationally in order to inform the society’s global cancer prevention programs, specifically regarding workplace wellness.
+The USC Institute for Global Health worked with American Cancer Society to study corporate health and wellness programming internationally to inform the society’s global cancer prevention programs, specifically regarding workplace wellness.
 With partners in India and Mexico, the project team explored corporate sector perspectives and attitudes on workplace wellness programming.
 Report: Workplace wellness programming in…

 The United Nations Committee on the Rights of the Child has determined the need to better define the obligations of states and other actors in realizing the child’s right to health.
 Following an expert consultation, Professor Laura Ferguson was asked to lead the process of drafting a research document to support the Committee’s work.